 The course is given from a very practical viewpoint.
 The theoretical fundamentals of the different subjects are presented in a short and concise way, continuously relating to practice by means of examples on video or pictures or samples.
 By studying cases of equipment present and in drawings on iPads the participants get the opportunity to apply the knowledge.
 The course gives you tools to solve hygienic problems within your own organisation.
 Because of the small groups the course is very interactive.

-The cost of the course is Euro 2,345 ex.
-VAT, including handout, breakfast, coffee, tea, lunches (full days), three times dinner and travelling during the Course.
+The cost of the course is Euro 2,395 ex.
+VAT, including handout, coffee, tea, lunches (full days), three times dinner and travelling during the Course.

 When a company is EHEDG member its employees are entitled to a Euro 200 reduction.
 This does not apply to individual EHEDG members.

-The optional part, including hand-out and lunch, costs an additional Euro 350.
+The optional part, including additional hand-out and lunch, costs Euro 350.

-Via email to Burggraaf & Partners before 14 September 2018.
-In case you need a visa, please register before 31 August 2018.
+Via email to Burggraaf & Partners before 15 March 2019.
+In case you need to arrange a visa, please register before 1 March 2019.